Who Pays For Fraudulent Credit Card Transactions?

 The best way to deal with credit card fraud is to avoid it if at all possible.
 Don’t give out critical information like credit card numbers and social security numbers over the phone, or to anyone that solicits you.
 The only time you’ll want to give that critical information is if you are dealing with a reputable organization, such as your bank.
 And even then, you’ll only want to give up that information if you started the conservation—such as you would if you applied for a loan or a new credit card.
 Identity thieves have been known to pose as credit card companies and student loan processors, sending out unsolicited emails in hopes that you respond with credit card numbers, social security numbers and other personal information that they can use to commit fraud.

 When fraud has occurred, there are a variety of protections in place to keep you from shouldering the entire burden.
-Credit cardholders tend to be more protected than debit cardholders, and often the banks and merchants will end up going back and forth over who should get reimbursed for the fraud.
+Credit cards tend to be more protected than debit cards, and often the banks and merchants will end up going back and forth over who should get reimbursed for the fraud.

 Credit Cardholders Liability Limited